Operator scaling dimensions and multifractality at measurement-induced transitions

 It follows from these observations that, for a circuit of fixed length $L$, a layer of time evolution for a particular trajectory (i.e., the map $\rho \to \mathcal{T}_t \rho \mathcal{T}_t^\dagger$, where $\mathcal{T}_j=K^{m_{2j}}_{2j}K^{m_{2j-1}}_{2j-1}$ is depicted in Fig.~\ref{fig:cyl_f0_fif0}a) acts as a transfer matrix for the statistical mechanics model describing that trajectory.
 Note that one can write $Z_\mathbf{m} = \sum_i (\sigma^{\mathbf{m}}_i)^2$, where $(\sigma^{\mathbf{m}}_i)^2$ are the eigenvalues of $K_{\mathbf{m}} K_{\mathbf{m}}^\dagger$, i.e., the squares of the singular values of $K_\mathbf{m}$.
 Equivalently, these are the eigenvalues of an initially completely mixed density matrix that is purified by the evolution \cite{Gullans20}.
 At late times, $K_{\bf m}$ is given by a large product of the operators $\mathcal{T}_j$ and $\sigma^{\mathbf{m}}_i$ decays exponentially, as the state purifies.
 This exponential decay motivates the definition of trajectory dependent exponents~\cite{LudwigHierarchiesNPB1990,jacobsen1998critical} $\lambda_i^{\mathbf m}$, through $\left[\sigma_i^{\mathbf m}(t)\right]^2 = e^{\lambda_i^{\mathbf m}t}$ as $t\rightarrow\infty$; note that $\lambda_i^{\mathbf m}<0$, and we compute them as specified in~\cite{supp}.
 We then average $\lambda_i^{\mathbf m}$ over trajectories (using the Born weights $p_{\mathbf m}$) to yield the Lyapunov exponents $\lambda_0,\lambda_1,\lambda_2,\dots$ in descending order.

-The leading Lyapunov exponent of the transfer matrix has a particularly appealing interpretation.
+The leading Lyapunov exponent of the transfer matrix has an appealing interpretation.
 In general, this quantity is the free energy of the statistical mechanics model up to a factor of time, i.e., $t \lambda_0^{{\bf m}}=\ln p_{\bf m}$.
 Averaging the free energy with Born weights gives us that $F/t=-\lambda_0$ where

-Remarkably, this averaged free energy is precisely the Shannon entropy of the measurement record.
+This averaged free energy is the Shannon entropy of the measurement record, see Fig.~\ref{fig:cyl_f0_fif0}a.

 As in more conventional disordered systems, the averaged free energy can be computed within a replica formalism.
 Introducing the annealed average replicated partition function $\bar{Z}_r = \sum_{\mathbf{m}} p_{\mathbf{m}} Z_{\mathbf{m}}^r$ where $r$ is the replica index, the corresponding annealed average free energy is $F_r = -\ln \bar{Z}_r$.
 The quenched average free energy from Eq.~\eqref{eqn:F} is then given by $F = \lim_{r \to 0}\frac{d F_r}{dr}$ in the replica limit $r \to 0$.
 The annealed average replicated statistical model has a phase transition for finite $r>0$, which we assume is described by a CFT whose properties approach those of the MIPT in the $r \to 0$ limit.